 The city of Arezzo lies on top of a hill in the middle of the three Tuscan Valleys of Casentino, Valdarno and Valdichiana and its origins date back to Etruscan and Roman times, boasting many important artistic treasures like the magnificent, still-intact Roman Amphitheater.

-The splendour of the Middle Ages and the Renaissance is present everywhere, like in the wonderful frescoes by Piero della Francesca in the Gothic Cathedral or ‘Duomo’, the wooden Crucifix by Cimabue in the Church of San Domenico, the impressive Loggia by the famous architect and historian Giorgio Vasari and the house of the poet Francesco Petrarca.
-Lovers of antique furniture and gold jewellery can enjoy the charming antiques fair held every first Sunday of the month, as well as the stunning Medieval pageant called the Giostra del Saracino or Joust of the Saracen, held in September and June when the locals wear full Medieval costumes.
+The splendour of the Middle Ages and the Renaissance is present everywhere, like in the wonderful frescoes by Piero della Francesca in the Gothic Duomo, the wooden Crucifix by Cimabue in the Chiesa di San Domenico, the impressive Loggia by the famous architect and historian Giorgio Vasari and the house of the poet Francesco Petrarca.
+Lovers of antique furniture and gold jewellery can enjoy the charming antiques fair held every first Sunday of the month, as well as the stunning Medieval pageant called the Giostra del Saracino, held in September and June when the locals wear full Medieval costumes.

 Arezzo is the perfect place to get married while enjoying art and culture.
-Enjoy its numerous Medieval churches, castles and monasteries or simply explore the nature and simplicity of the footpaths through the forest of the neighboring Casentino National Park.
-Italian director Roberto Benigni captured the Medieval city and the authentic charm of its piazzas and streets in many scenes of his movie 'La Vita è Bella' (Life Is Beautiful).
+Enjoy its numerous Medieval churches, castles and monasteries or simply explore the nature and simplicity of the footpaths through the forest of the neighbouring Casentino National Park.
+Italian director Roberto Benigni captured the Medieval city and the authentic charm of its piazzas and streets in many scenes of his movie "La Vita è Bella".

 The tiny, Medieval town of Cortona is surrounded by hills with vineyards and olive groves.
 Its dominant position over the valley offers one of the widest and most spectacular views of the Valdichiana hills, Sienese mountains and even the fairy-tale lake, Lago Trasimeno.